Keion Carpenter, Former NFL Safety, Perishes In ‘Freak Accident’ While On Family Vacation

 — Buffalo Bills (@buffalobills) December 29, 2016

 Carpenter’s college family also chimed in on the loss of their friend.
-Frank Beamer, former Virginia Tech coach, spoke highly of Carpenter in statement.
+Frank Beamer, a former Virginia Tech coach, spoke highly of Carpenter in a statement.

 “Cheryl and I were saddened to learn of the passing of Keion Carpenter.
 Keion was the one of the rocks around which we built our program at Virginia Tech in the 1990s.”